 Field Size Туре Power reset value Description Physical_ID 6 r The address of this node determined during self-identification.
+A value of 63 indicates a malconfigured bus; the link shall not transmit any packets.
 R 1 r When set to one, indicates that this node is the root.
-PS 1 r Cable power status (see clause 7.1).
+PS 1 r Cable power status (see clause 7.2).
 RHB 1 rw 0 Root hold-off bit.
 When set to one, instructs the PHY to attempt to become the root during the next tree identify process.
-IBR 1 rw 0 Initiate bus reset.
-When set to one, instructs the PHY to initiate a bus reset immediately (without arbitration).
-This bit causes assertion of the reset signal for 166 μ s and is self-clearing.

-Table 6-1 - PHY register fields for the cable environment
+Table 6-1 - PHY register fields for the cable environment register ncius ior the Cabic CHANOLIN